Topics Map > •Accounts, Authenication & Passwords > -Accounts

 Select the device you want to use and then choose your authentication method.

-Log in using a passcode, either generated with Duo Mobile, sent via SMS, generated by your hardware token, or provided by an administrator.
+- Enter a Passcode will allow you to log in using a passcode, either generated with Duo Mobile, sent via SMS, generated by your hardware token, or provided by an administrator.

-Click Send codes to get a new batch of passcodes texted to your phone.
+- Click Send Codes to get a new batch of passcodes texted to your phone.

-You can also use U2F Tokens for authentication.
+- You can also use U2F Tokens for authentication.